-- 1) maintain or repair an authorised reclamation, or - 2) carry out rehabilitation or remedial works, or - 3) create or enhance habitat for indigenous species where degraded areas of the coastal environment require restoration or rehabilitation.
+- 1) maintain or repair an authorised reclamation, or - carry out rehabilitation or remedial works, or - 3) create or enhance habitat for indigenous species where degraded areas of the coastal environment require restoration or rehabilitation.

-D.5.21 Unlawful reclamation
+D.5.23 Unlawful reclamation

-Recognise the following matters when considering the authorisation of an unlawful reclamation in the coastal marine area:
+Consider the following matters when assessing unlawful reclamations in the coastal marine area:

-- the extent of social or economic benefit provided to the public, including whether the reclamation is necessary to enable the operation of infrastructure, and - 2) the length of time the unlawful reclamation has existed, and - 3) the extent to which removal of the reclamation is practicable, and - 4) whether there will be more significant adverse effects resulting from the works required to remove the reclamation, compared with retaining the reclamation.
+1) the extent of social or economic benefit provided to the public, including whether the reclamation is necessary to enable the operation of infrastructure, and

+- 2) the length of time the unlawful reclamation has existed, and - 3) the extent to which removal of the reclamation is practicable, and - 4) whether there will be more significant adverse effects resulting from the works required to remove the reclamation, compared with retaining the reclamation.

-D.5.22 Dredging, disturbance and deposition activities
+D.5.24 Dredging, disturbance and deposition activities